-has been proposed in [19].
+The first attempt to solve exploration in the most general dynamicity scenario (i.e., connectedover-time assumption) has been proposed in [4].
 The authors provide a protocol that deterministically solves the perpetual exploration problem.
-This protocol operates in any connected-over-time ring with three synchronous robots (accordingly to the aforementioned impossibility result in [17]).
+This protocol operates in any connected-over-time ring with 3 synchronous robots (accordingly to the aforementioned impossibility result of [10]).
 Further, the proposed protocol has the nice extra property of being self-stabilizing, meaning that regardless their arbitrary initial configuration, the robots eventually behave according to their specification, i.e., eventually, they explore the whole network infinitely often.
 Note that the necessity of the assumption on the number of robots is left as an open question by this work.

 Our contribution.
 The main contribution of this paper is to close this question.
 Indeed, we analyze the computability of the perpetual exploration problem in connected-over-time (dynamic) rings, i.e., we study the deterministic solvability of the problem with respect to the number of robots.
-According to the impossibility result in [17], we restrict this study to the $\mathcal{FSYNC}$ model.
-As we do not consider self-stabilization (contrarily to [19]), we assume that no pair of robots have a common initial location.
+According to the impossibility result of [10], we restrict this study to the $\mathcal{FSYNC}$ model.
+As we do not consider self-stabilization (contrarily to [4]), we assume that no pair of robots have a common initial location.
 Moreover, to ensure that the problem is not trivially solved in the initial configuration, we consider that, k, the number of robots, is strictly smaller than n, the number of nodes of the dynamic graph.
-In this context, we establish the necessary and sufficient number of robots to solve the perpetual exploration for any size of connected-over-time rings (see TABLE I for a summary).
-Note that a connectedover-time chain can be seen as a connected-over-time ring with a missing edge.
-So, our results are also valid on connectedover-time chains.
+In this context, we establish the necessary and sufficient number of robots to solve the perpetual exploration for any size of connected-over-time rings.
+Note that a connected-over-time chain can be seen as a connected-over-time ring with a missing edge.
+So, our results are also valid on connected-over-time chains.

 In more details, we first provide an algorithm that perpetually explores, using a team of $k \geq 3$ robots, any connected-over-time ring of n > k nodes.
-Then, we give two nontrivial impossibility results.
-We first show that two robots are not sufficient to perpetually explore a connected-over-time ring with a number of nodes strictly greater than three.
-Next, we show that a single robot cannot perpetually explore a connected-over-time ring with a number of nodes strictly greater than two.
-Finally, we close the problem by providing an algorithm for each remaining cases (one robot in a 2-node connected-over-time ring and two robots in a 3-node connected-over-time ring).
+Then, we give two non-trivial impossibility results.
+We first show that two robots are not sufficient to perpetually explore a connected-over-time ring with a number of nodes strictly greater than 3.
+Next, we show that a single robot cannot perpetually explore a connected-over-time ring with a number of nodes strictly greater than 2.
+Finally, we close the problem by providing an algorithm for each remaining cases (1 robot in a 2-node connected-over-time ring and 2 robots in a 3-node connected-over-time ring).

 Outline of the paper.
-In Section II, we present formally the model considered in the remainder of the paper.
-Section III presents the algorithm to explore connected-over-time rings of size n>k nodes with $k\geq 3$ robots.
-The impossibility result and the algorithm for two robots are both presented in Section IV.
-The ones assuming a single robot are given in
+In Section 2, we present formally the model considered in the remainder of the paper.
+Section 3 presents the algorithm to explore connected-over-time rings of size n > k nodes with $k \ge 3$ robots.
+The impossibility result and the algorithm for two robots are both presented in Section 4.
+The ones assuming a single robot are given in Section 5.
+We conclude in Section 6.